Easter egg color clip

 I set the bunnies out in one pile and the eggs out in another.
 The children pick a bunny and then found the egg with the same letter and clipped them together with a large plastic paper clip.
 Both upper and lowercase letters are included.

-The free membership printable this week is a bunny color file folder which is great for color recognition and review.
+I made a bunny color file folder which is great for color recognition and review.
 I printed all the patterns on cardstock paper and glued the bunny sheets inside a file folder.
 I then cut the color circles out and laminated them.

 I attached self-adhesive magnets to the back of the color circles and set them out along with the bunny file folder.
 If you do not have a file folder you can always tape two pieces of construction or cardstock paper together.